loxdr/Microsoft-Rewards-Automation/readme.md

 ## Todo

-- Detailed error logging to file, discord webhook or email
+- Detailed error logging to a file, discord webhook or email
 - Status updates Daily/Weekly/Bi-Weekly/Monthly of points via file, Discord webhook or email
 - Add support for more than 5 accounts
 - Add support for less than 5 accounts